vintasoftware/entity-embed/docs/guide/nn_architecture.rst

 Fields
 ------

-A single entity is composed of multiple string fields.
+A single record is composed of multiple string fields.
 Currently only strings are supported.

-Each entity field can be composed of multiple tokens or a single token.
+Each record field can be composed of multiple tokens or a single token.
 The NN deals with numericalizations of the tokens of those fields.

 Check ``entity_embed/data_utils/numericalizer.py``.